 - the losses relate to any component of Customs Bank Internet and Mobile Banking that is forged, faulty, expired or cancelled;

-- the losses arise before we provide you with an access code or security token;
+- the losses arise before we provide you with an Internet Banking Password or security token;

 - the losses are caused by the same transaction being incorrectly debited more than once to the same account;

-- the unauthorised use takes place after you tell us that your access code or security token has been misused, lost or stolen or has become available to an unauthorised person.
+- the unauthorised use takes place after you tell us that your Internet Banking Password or security token has been misused, lost or stolen or has become available to an unauthorised person.

 11.2 You will only be able to use these Online Services to access accounts when you are:

 - the account holder and sole signatory, or

 - authorised to act alone where there is more than one signatory.